shubhanshu-collab/Check-reame/README.md

 A soft, non-abrasive rag or towel is preferred for cleaning."
 Maintenance—As Required (Engine Fluids and Filters),Required Emission-Related Information,"**Required Emission-Related Information**

-**Rows:**
-A qualified repair shop or person of the owner's choosing may maintain, replace, or repair emission control devices and systems with original or equivalent replacement parts.
-However, warranty, recall, and all other services paid for by John Deere must be performed at an authorized John Deere service center."
+| A qualified repair shop or person of the owner's choosing may maintain, replace, or repair emission control devices and systems with original or equivalent replacement parts.
+However, warranty, recall, and all other services paid for by John Deere must be performed at an authorized John Deere service center. |"
 Maintenance—As Required (Engine Fluids and Filters),Rear Ladder,"Turn latch (A) to unlock the ladder.
 Use handle (B) to lower/raise
 the ladder fully."